Harrisonust/CMake/README.md

     * `MODULE` - ??

 * `target_include_directories([target] [PUBLIC|PRIVATE] [include_dir_path])`<br />
-Include headers inside `include_dir_path` into an executable `target` So we could do #include "header.h" in the source code instead of #include "path/header.h" target_include_directories(...) is required to do the simple #include "whatever.h" without needing to include the folder path in your C++ files
+target_include_directories(...) is required to do the simple #include "whatever.h" without needing to include the folder path in your C++ files

 * `target_link_libraries([target] [PUBLIC|PRIVATE] [lib])`<br />